 Benefits and Insurance

 informs departmental human resource (HR) staff of their role in the dependent re-verification (DRV) process

-The DRV is the process of re-verifying the eligibility of spouses, domestic partners, children, stepchildren, and domestic partner children (family members) for their continued enrollment for state health, dental, and premier vision benefits.
+The DRV is the process of re-verifying the eligibility of spouses, domestic partners, children, stepchildren, and domestic partner children (family members) for their continued enrollment for state health and dental benefits.
 Government Code section 22843.1 mandates re-verifying the eligibility of these family members.
 Government Code section 22959 authorizes extending this review to family members enrolled in dental benefits.

 The DRV began in 2018.
 The eligibility of family members will be re-verified once every three years.
 The re-verification period is based on the employee's birth month.
 The following chart illustrates the schedule:

 Employees enrolling family members within six months of their birth month will re-verify their eligibility at the next cycle.
 Example: An employee with the August birth month enrolls a spouse in May 2019.
 The eligibility of this spouse will be re-verified in 2022.

 * Employees with the January birth month will initially re-verify their family members in 2021.